 BCG is injected directly into the bladder using a catheter inserted into the urethra (the tube for passing urine out of your bladder).
-You will receive this medication in a clinic or hospital setting.
+You will receive this medicine in a clinic or hospital setting.

 BCG is usually given once every week for 6 weeks, and then given every 3 to 6 months for up to 2 years.
 Follow your doctor's instructions about your specific dosing schedule.

-After BCG is placed into the bladder, you will need hold the medication in your bladder as long as possible up to 2 hours.
+After BCG is placed into the bladder, you will need hold the medicine in your bladder as long as possible up to 2 hours.
 During that time you may be encouraged to lie down or stay relaxed.

 For at least 6 hours after you are treated with BCG, your urine will still contain some of the medication and the bacteria it is made from.
 To prevent the spread of this bacteria, use a toilet rather than a urinal, and sit on the toilet while urinating.